 The Treasury Department and the SBA established guidelines as a requirement for loan forgiveness.
 The following requirements must be met in order to qualify for full or partial forgiveness of the loan:

-1. The funds must be used in “eligible expenses” in the period of eight (8) weeks after the loan is funded:
+1. The funds must be used in “eligible expenses” in the period of twenty four (24) weeks after the loan is funded:

 a.
 Payroll costs including wages, salaries, commissions, or other similar compensation.
 Remember to include:

 - Payments for paid leave.

 - Amounts paid for termination of employment.

 💡 NOTE: The portion of federal taxes paid by the employer for Social Security and Medicare are not eligible as payable costs that can be forgiven.